Created on August 5, 2017. Last updated on February 15th, 2020 at 02:34 pm

-Divorce is stressful and sometimes not easy to manage alone.
+Divorce is stressful and often not easy to manage alone.
 Be sure to seek professional assistance when appropriate to help your family.
 There are evidence-based treatments available to address behavior and emotional problems in children.
 For more help locating a provider click here.

 Amato, P. R., & Keith, B. (1991).
 Parental divorce and the well-being of children: a meta-analysis.

 American Psychological Association (2017).
 Healthy divorce: How to make your split as smooth as possible.
 Retrieved August 8, 2017 from http://www.apa.org/helpcenter/healthy-divorce.aspx .